Browse Episodes

 listener comments?
 Feedback?
 Shoot us a text!

-Your Hosts:
+Your host:

 Ruben Arellano Tlakatekatl is a scholar, activist, and professor of history.
-His research explores Chicana/Chicano indigeneity, Mexican indigenist nationalism, and Coahuiltecan identity resurgence.
+His research explores Chicana/Chicano indigeneity, indigenist nationalism, and Coahuiltecan revitalization.
 Other areas of research include Aztlan (US Southwest), Anawak (Mesoamerica), and Native North America.
-He has presented and published widely on these topics and has taught courses at various institutions.
+His work has appeared in the Washington Post, Mexicolore, and several academic journals.
+He frequently presents at historical conferences and has taught courses at numerous colleges & universities.
 He currently teaches history at Dallas College – Mountain View Campus.

 Support the show